kubernetes-sigs/aws-ebs-csi-driver/hack/ebs-scale-test/README.md

   - 'scale-sts': Scales a StatefulSet to `$REPLICAS`.
 Waits for all pods to be ready.
 Delete Sts.
 Waits for all PVs to be deleted.
 Exercises the complete dynamic provisioning lifecycle for block volumes.
   - 'expand-and-modify': Creates `$REPLICAS` block volumes.
 Patches PVC capacity and VACName at rate of 5 PVCs per second.
 Ensures PVCs are expanded and modified before deleting them.
 Exercises ControllerExpandVolume & ControllerModifyVolume.
 Set `MODIFY_ONLY` or `EXPAND_ONLY` to 'true' to test solely volume modification/expansion.
   - 'snapshot-volume-scale': Creates `$REPLICAS` number of volumes.
 Takes `$SNAPSHOTS_PER_VOLUME` snapshots of each volume.
+  - 'volume-lifecycle-churn': Runs `$WAVES` sequential waves of `$REPLICAS` short-lived Jobs, each with its own PVC.
+When a wave completes, its volumes are torn down while the next wave's volumes are created, producing concurrent create+attach / detach+delete pressure on the driver.
+Models workloads like Spark pipelines where volume lifecycle phases overlap.

 You can mix and match `CLUSTER_TYPE` and `TEST_TYPE`.